Skip to content

 For example, a URL wildcard called pictures/*/* can use media/images/{1}/{2} as destination.
 In this case, accessing <yourdomain>/pictures/home/photo/ loads <yourdomain>/media/images/home/photo/.

-You can configure URL wildcards either in the Back Office, or with the public PHP API.
+You can configure URL wildcards either in the back office, or with the public PHP API.

 Before you configure URL wildcards, you must enable the feature in configuration: